In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 Let’s stick with the office support contract example.
 In this case, the business seeking expressions of interest from office support outfits could seek information on workforce diversity, and how this diversity positions them to perform.

-Given procurement is such an important process, it’s important to do what you can to get it right.
+Given that procurement is such an important process, it’s important to do what you can to get it right.
 But how should you go about this, exactly?

 Improving your procurement processes: a long-term project